robertbraeutigam/scan/README.md

 #### DATA (02)

-Send data values.
+Send data values as requested by a subscription from the Controller.

 Response content:
-* Data Packet Id (variable length number)
+* Data Index (VLI)
-* Tag Values (Value structures for the defined Tags)
-* Data Element Values (Value structures for the defined Data Elements)
+* Value (of the type specified by index)

-The Data Packet Id identifies the Data Definition that describes the meaning of the values submitted here.
+The Data Index identifies the Data Definition that describes the meaning of the values submitted here.

 Note, that because of the Resolution Principle the Device must immediately